OUR BAMBOO PROCESS

 The earliest fiber reactive dyes were designed to interact with cellulose fibers, such as bamboo, linen, and hemp.
 The dye interacts with the cellulose molecules, forming a permanent bond.
 After the linens are rinsed and dried, the dye sets, and it will never come out.

-BedVoyage Undyed Ivory bamboo linens are just that; undyed.
-This means that the beautiful Ivory color of our linens is actually the natural color of bamboo textiles.
-Although we only use Fiber Reactive Dyes for our other colors, those that may suffer from allergies, are pregnant, or have skin conditions may appreciate there is no dye to potentially aggravate symptoms.
+BedVoyage's Maternity Sheets are made from our Ivory color because the Ivory color takes less dying, and no bleaching, as the natural fibers of bamboo are very close to the Ivory color.
+Although we only use Fiber Reactive Dyes for our other colors, those that may suffer from allergies, are pregnant, or have skin conditions may appreciate less dye to potentially aggravate symptoms.

-Our line of Undyed Ivory Crib Sheets are great for babies, for the same above reasons.
-You can also view our Coverlets, Shams, and Duvet covers all made from Undyed Ivory Bamboo.
+Our line of Ivory Crib Sheets are great for babies, for the same above reasons.
+You can also view our Coverlets, Shams, and Duvet covers all made from Ivory Bamboo.

-eco-melange is blending and twisting of bamboo and cotton threads together.
+Melange is a blend of 50% premium bamboo yarns and 50% long-staple cotton yarns.
+The special texture-like look of melange is due to the twisting of bamboo and cotton threads together, onto a spool so that when woven they appear to have a texture.
 The unique waterless coloring method makes the colors deep and true, and they're bleachable and BPO safe.
-The two-tone Silver color looks like a texture due to the way the Black bamboo threads are twisted around the White cotton threads.
-The line of eco-melange bedding is a bit cozier and comfier than the 100% bamboo sheets.
+The line of melange bedding is a bit cozier and comfier than the 100% bamboo sheets.

 Formaldehyde is not in BedVoyage Bed Sheets!
 We don't coat our linens with formaldehyde, which is something that the cotton industry does to make their fabrics wrinkle-resistant.